Continuations¶

 There’s a minor addition to all this in the form of a C

-ed we get a new, nested
+sigjmp_buf.
+When a file is loaded we get a new, nested

-and, therefore, if we need to unwind the program state
+sigjmp_buf and, therefore, if we need to unwind the program state

-we need to unwind to this correct sigjmp_buf
+we need to unwind to this correct sigjmp_buf.

 The whole sigsetjmp(3) business could do with some clearer thinking!